kyndryl-design-system/shidoka-applications/README.md

 ```

 3. Local Dev: Set up the Personal Access Token in your local environment.
+   1. Add this step to your project's README.
    1. Create an environment variable, named `GH_TOKEN_PACKAGES`, for whichever os/shell you are using locally.
       1. Git Bash example: Add a `.bashrc` file to your user home directory with the content: `export GH_TOKEN_PACKAGES=<your-token-here>`
       1. You will have to restart your shell/terminal after.